Gemini in Java with Vertex AI and LangChain4j

 23

-Yes, this is Anna and she is 23!
+Yes, this is Anna and they are 23!

 8. Structure prompts with prompt templates